See Adobe Dynamic Media Classic desktop app to review system requirements, download and install the new app, and then sign in to it.

 Some companies do not let you download and install software and apps onto your system without approval.
 In such cases, work with your IT team early to gain permission to access the new Adobe Dynamic Media Classic desktop app.
 Remember that after December 31, 2020 the browser version will be deprecated.
 It is important that you avoid waiting until the last minute to download the new desktop app.

-No, the AIR technology on which the new Adobe Dynamic Media Classic desktop app is built restricts a user from having multiple instances of the app open at a given time.
+No. The AIR technology on which the new Adobe Dynamic Media Classic desktop app is built restricts a user from having multiple instances of the app open at a given time.

 When using the new Adobe Dynamic Media Classic desktop app on Windows®, you can upload a maximum of 150 files at a time using the Upload dialog box.
 This limitation was already addressed before the end of 2020.
 There are no upload restrictions on the macOS Platform.

+No to both questions.
 No SKU or license change is required to use the new Adobe Dynamic Media Classic desktop app.

 Following the release of Adobe Dynamic Media Classic desktop app on June 30, 2020, if Adobe releases a new version, customers are required to download the new version and install as usual (replace the existing app in Applications).
 You are notified of the new release through your Adobe Account Team and an in-app upgrade notification mechanism that notifies users of an upgrade.